chgustaf/ChopChop/README.md

 ### Start writing your code
 You should by this stage be ready to start doing the real work; writing your code.
-It's rather simple.
+It's very simple!

 To create a record:
 ```java
 SalesforceCompositeBatchClient salesforceCompositeBatchClient = new SalesforceCompositeBatchClient();
 Primary_Test_Object__c testObject = new Primary_Test_Object__c();